thoth-tech/documentation/docs/OnTrack/Task View and Submission Redesign/User-Stories-and-Features.md

 ### Tutors
 1. As a tutor, I want to make sure that my students understand a concept, so that they can succeed at their studies.
 1. As a tutor, I want to see a clear, linear log of my interactions through the OnTrack platform, so that I can orient myself with the student and their current position easier and quicker.
+1. As a tutor, I want to be able to compare student code files they have submitted.
 1. As a masker, I want to be able to highlight and leave notes on files, so that I can provide feedback to my students.

 ### Convenors